 So back to today, I was a little sore, but was doing great.
 I think a mistake some people make is that they get injections, you get immediate relief, but if you rush your activity... you are going to be back to hurting... badly.
 I try to rest for the first few days in order for the medicine they injected to have time to do what it is meant to do.
 I cannot emphasize this enough.
 You have to learn to pace yourself when it comes to pain relief, or pain management.
 That is what I did, and it finally paid off.
 I have had p.t. for quite a few months.
 When I started... well I could barely walk, and when they started my with the simplest of exercises I thought to myself...
 "This is pathetic.

+It's going to take me years to make any progress".
+However, they would monitor my progress and when they thought I could do it... they would up my challenge level.
+They gave me a stronger exercise band with a greater resistant level.
+They have quite a few different levels of resistance.
+They would also give me a new exercise.
 They would have me try to use weights, Ride the stationary bike for a few minutes.
 I started at two minutes and I'm now up to 5.
 So I was making progress.
 I tried to work out at home, but found that after one day of work out...
 I had to rest for 2 or 3.
 I had workouts 2 times a week.
 It was hard to keep believing that this was going to do anything for me.
 Then a few months later we come to today.
 A day unlike any other, except that this time I walked in feeling pretty great.
 The shots had worked.
 I was virtually... well almost... pain free.
 I was struggling with muscle spasms (which always happens when one area of pain is relieved.
 It is like my muscles go into freak out mode).

 I wanted to pass on this crazy... jumbled... long... windy path that is my life and my story in order to help someone who might be going through the same sort of situation that I am in.
 I hope that by somehow passing this on to you... whoever you are... or anyone who may be trying to find some hope, encouragement... or whatever...
 I hope that this might bring you some comfort at least.
 Try to remember that you are not alone.
 I suffer from chronic and extreme spine, hip, neck and leg pain, but I am not going to be giving up on a better quality of life any time soon.
 I wish you all good health, relief from what ails you, happiness and hope.
 I hope that you will find that thing that inspires you.
 I hope that you will find that thing that brings you comfort and can give you your life back.
 Remember, that if you need to... you can search for a second opinion.
 If your doctor is not filling your needs...don't be afraid to ask for what you need to make your quality of life better.
 Most doctors become fairly offended if you ask them to refer you to someone else.
 A good thing to do is look on the internet.
 Often you can find reviews from patients letting you know how good the quality of their care was.
 You can also talk to friends, family and other people in your life like that.
 Unfortunately, I didn't find the help I needed until we took a big step and moved to Arizona.
 We prayerfully went to where we thought the climate might be best for our various ailments.
 Now we both feel so much better. (my husband suffers from Chronic Fatigue Syndrome and other conditions).
 I do pray that you can find those people that will help you find comfort, the kind that I needed so desperately.
 Good luck you guys, and remember that if you are at your wits end... there is prayer.
 If you have never prayed before... then please try.
 God is listening.